yassinebelmamoun/machinelearning-python/README.md

 The ‘K’ refers to the user inputted number of clusters.

 The algorithm begins with randomly selected points and then optimizes the clusters using a distance formula to find the best grouping of data points.
 It is ultimately up to the data scientist to select the correct ‘K’ value.

+### Principal Components Analysis

+PCA is a dimensionality reduction algorithm that can do a couple of things for data scientists.

+Most importantly, it can dramatically reduce the computational footprint of a model when dealing with hundreds or thousands of different features.

+It is unsupervised, however the user should still analyze the results and make sure they are keeping 95% or so of the original dataset’s behavior.

+There’s a lot more to address with PCA.